 JAMIE HUMMINGBIRD: Jamie Hummingbird with the Cherokee Nation Gaming Commission.

-Just to kind of tail onto this, one of things that popped in my head when I was reading that particular question was, and it goes to Mr. York's statement as well, if under that definition of a key employee or a PMO, and it has any other person deemed to be a key employee by the tribe.
-So the tribe could theoretically say that a vendor employee is going to be considered as a key employee.
-However, I'm not sure if the NIGC or even if the tribes or the vendors would want to have the burden of supplying all of their information as a key employee and have that on record with the NIGC.
-That may be a consideration.
-Another thing is the backgrounds that we do on vendor employees is not as thorough as I would like it to be. would be very expensive to do it otherwise, but if we were to have -- if there was a regulation that puts clarity in there that allowed for us to do that, but did not require the person's file to be on file with the NIGC, that may be something that would be important to review for tribes and the vendor employees.

-BARBARA COLLIER: Barbara Collier with the Quapaw Tribal Gaming Agency.
-Jamie just made me think about one of my worst nightmares, and that is the onset of us as regulators looking at off-site vendors, Internet gaming possibilities, those kinds of vendors, and to a gaming commissioner, I think that's one of our 1 worst fears is to have someone be able to address our system as a whole that we haven't 3 done a thorough -- very thorough background on, 4 5 and it's getting more and more difficult to do that as we move forward with these issues 6 7 because sometimes these companies will -- not sometimes, most often.
-Even the large companies 8 will say, well, we don't have certain specific 10 technicians that address just your facility.
-11 We have people in India or England or, you know, 12 California or Connecticut or wherever they're 13 from, they're located for this company in that 14 So they're not on site, but they have a 15 very specific -- they can specifically address 16 your system remotely without your knowledge of 17 whether they were an outstanding citizen.
+Just to kind of tail onto this, one of things that popped in my head when I was reading that particular question was, and it goes to Mr. York's statement as well, if under that definition of a key employee or a PMO, and it 1 2 has any other person deemed to be a key employee by the tribe.
+So the tribe could theoretically 3 say that a vendor employee is going to be 4 5 considered as a key employee.
+However, I'm not sure if the NIGC or even if the tribes or the 6 7 vendors would want to have the burden of supplying all of their information as a key 8 9 employee and have that on record with the NIGC.
+10 That may be a consideration.
+Another thing is the backgrounds that we do on vendor employees 11 12is not as thorough as I would like it to be. Ιt 13 would be very expensive to do it otherwise, but if we were to have -- if there was a regulation 14 15 that puts clarity in there that allowed for us 16 to do that, but did not require the person's 17 file to be on file with the NIGC, that may be 18 something that would be important to review for 19 tribes and the vendor employees.
+20 BARBARA COLLIER: Barbara Collier with gaming commissioner, I think that's one of our 1 worst fears is to have someone be able to 2 address our system as a whole that we haven't 3 done a thorough -- very thorough background on, 4 5 and it's getting more and more difficult to do that as we move forward with these issues 6 7 because sometimes these companies will -- not sometimes, most often.
+Even the large companies 8 9 will say, well, we don't have certain specific 10 technicians that address just your facility.
+11 We have people in India or England or, you know, 12California or Connecticut or wherever they're 13 from, they're located for this company in that 14 So they're not on site, but they have a area.
+15 very specific -- they can specifically address 16 your system remotely without your knowledge of 17 whether they were an outstanding citizen.
 So I think, too, we need to consider what might be in 18 19 our future, which I think we all know that we're 20 looking at more and more technology out there to 21 put demands on the regulations of gaming 2.2 commissions and agencies.
-So it would help us, 23 I believe, to be able to have a better, you 24 know, perhaps some of us that can afford to, 2.5 utilize companies that are doing background checks and things like that other than the ones 1 that we can send in to NIGC, but if indeed we do 3 have to start looking into these more thoroughly, it makes more sense for us and puts 4 5 my mind at better ease for an FBI background check than it would be for some state or local 6 7 organization to give me that comfort zone. if that's something that we would be able to 8 have, that would be great.
+So it would help us, 23 I believe, to be able to have a better, you 24 know, perhaps some of us that can afford to, 25 utilize companies that are doing background